The Thing (song): Covers

 Other versions were recorded by Arthur Godfrey, The Ames Brothers, Danny Kaye, Kidsongs, Ray Charles, Teresa Brewer, Adam West, and Australian orchestra leader Les Welch.
 The Arthur Godfrey recording was made during November 1950 and released by Columbia Records as catalog number 39068.
 The Danny Kaye recording was made on December 1, 1950, and released by Decca Records as catalog number 27350.
 The Ray Charles recording was made on July 13, 1963, and released by ABC-Paramount Records on the album Have a Smile with Me, as catalog number ABC 495 (mono) / ABCS 495 (stereo).
 The Teresa Brewer recording was made during October 1950, and released by London Records as catalog number 873.
 The Les Welch recording was made during January 1951 and released by Pacific Records, an Australian company, as catalog number 10-0051.
 Bill Buchanan recorded a cover version, which featured his voice sounding like a chipmunk in a fast track vocal.

 Appearances in media

 Film

 The song was broadcast by radio concurrently with a series of teaser advertisements published weekly in Collier's magazine promoting Howard Hawks' science fiction movie The Thing from Another World (released April 6, 1951).

 Harris performed the song in the movie The Wild Blue Yonder (1951).

 A portion of the Phil Harris version plays during the indoor swimming pool scene in the Peter Bogdanovich movie The Last Picture Show (1971).

 Television

 During the song's time on the Billboard charts, it was played many times on Your Hit Parade.
 At the end of one of the song's performances, the words "Income Tax" blinked to the song's rhythm, jokingly referring to its longevity on the charts.

 The song was played by Richie's babysitter in the Dick Van Dyke Show episode "The Lady and the Babysitter".

+Radio

+Phil Harris's recording is referenced in the December 22, 1950, episode of The Adventures of Sam Spade titled "The Caper Concerning the Thing."
+As in the song, the audience never learns the contents of the mysterious box.
+The episode ends with a call for folks to support Harris's holiday toy drive, "The Thing for Kids for Christmas".